Fast & FREE Shipping to the Contiguous United States

 Let’s be clear in stating that there’s no good substitute for commercial gesso.
 A case in point is Breathing Color ready-made Gesso.
 It has gone through two years of development to arrive at its consistency.
 Besides that, it’s affordable.

 It is possible to make a product that mimics some of its properties.
-Begin by mixing a cup of white glue or acrylic polymer with a cup of warm water.
+Begin by mixing a cup of white glue or acrylic polymer medium with a cup of warm water.
 After thinning the glue, you add two cups of plain white paint.
 This gives you a slurry of thin consistency.

 Next, add a cup of talcum powder.
 This product mimics the texture that the original gesso would.